ben-grande/qusal/README.md

 ### DomU Installation

-1. Install `git` in the downloader qube, if it is an AppVM, install it it's the TemplateVM.
+1. Install `git` in the qube, if it is an AppVM, install it it's the TemplateVM and restart the AppVM.

 2. Clone this repository:
   ```sh